lightonai/pylate/README.md

 retriever = retrieve.ColBERT(index=index)
 ```

-Once the model and index are set up, we can add documents to the index:
+Once the model and index are set up, we can add documents to the index using their embeddings and corresponding ids:

 ```python
 documents_ids = ["1", "2", "3"]